KidGbzin/MascotCapsule/Format_Descriptions/MBAC File Specification.md

 ## Final Notes

-* MBAC uses a tightly packed bitstream, so decoding must be strictly sequential.
+- MBAC uses a tightly packed bitstream, so decoding must be performed strictly in sequence.

-* Many header fields are still unknown but handled safely.
+- Several header fields remain undocumented, but all of them are safely handled by the decoder.

-* All transformations must remain in fixed‑point; floating‑point math breaks bone chains.
+- All bone transformations must stay in fixed-point; using floating-point breaks parent–child accumulation.

-* Normals remain in floating-point because the engine uses them only for lighting.
+- Normal vectors are converted to floating-point after decoding because Mascot Capsule uses them only for lighting calculations.

+---

+## Next Steps

-The next steps are to understand the MTRA file format and fully refactor the converter.
+The next steps are to fully map the MTRA animation format and perform a complete refactor of the converter with a cleaner architecture and modular decoding pipeline.